Sunday, October 19, 2025

 Retrospective Race Report

-After DNFing Grasslands 50 Mile, I decided to run a 50k training run in preparation for the Rough Creek 40 Mile, my 2nd attempt at an ultramarathon.
-I ran that 50k at Huntsville State Park, fueled by red Gatorade in a hydration pack.
+I ran a 50k training run at Huntsville State Park, fueled by red Gatorade in a hydration pack.
 I remember getting past marathon and counting down the trail markers to make it to 50k.

 I chatted with a guy named Bill I would later see at subsequent races, like Rocky Raccoon 100 Mile in 2014.